Graham Goddard: Museum exhibitions

 "An Idea Called Tomorrow" (November 19, 2009 - May 8, 2010) was a historical collaborative partnership between the California African American Museum (CAAM) and the Skirball Museum.
 Co-conceived by CAAM and the Skirball, the exhibition marked the first time in history that the institutions collaborated.
 The participating artists’ ethnicities and backgrounds were as diverse as their presentations, which addressed a broad range of social justice issues of both regional and global relevance, such as environmental sustainability, shelter for all, human equity, equal access and respect, healthy living, reconciliation and forgiveness, and cooperation and peace.

-Graham Goddard was invited to exhibit his 50-foot site-specific installation "Paradigm" in front of the museum.
+Goddard was invited to exhibit his 50-foot site-specific installation "Paradigm" in front of the museum.

-At the Skirball Museum's "An Idea Called Tomorrow II," (November 19, 2009 - March 7, 2010) Graham Goddard exhibited the conceptual plans and a maquette of "Paradigm."
-Graham Goddard is the first Trinidadian in history to exhibit at the Skirball Museum.
+At the Skirball Museum's "An Idea Called Tomorrow II," (November 19, 2009 - March 7, 2010) Goddard exhibited the conceptual plans and a maquette of "Paradigm."
+Goddard is the first Trinidadian in history to exhibit at the Skirball Museum.
 The exhibition received over 100,000 visitors while it was open.
-Inspired by land artists such as Robert Smithson, Andy Goldsworthy and Christo and Jeanne Claude, Graham Goddard displayed blueprints designed to instruct the viewer how to build "Paradigm" for themselves, suggesting that anyone could create what Goddard created and contribute to constructive ecological action to renew the environment.
+Inspired by land artists such as Robert Smithson, Andy Goldsworthy and Christo and Jeanne Claude, Goddard displayed blueprints designed to instruct the viewer how to build "Paradigm" for themselves, suggesting that anyone could create what Goddard created and contribute to constructive ecological action to renew the environment.

-"Paradigm"- Site-specific installation
+"Paradigm"– site-specific installation

-"Paradigm" is part of a series of land artworks by Graham Goddard designed to investigate their surrounding environments as objects consisting of a process of ongoing relationships between man and nature while addressing our ecological responsibility towards a healthy environment tomorrow.
+"Paradigm" is part of a series of land artworks by Goddard designed to investigate their surrounding environments as objects consisting of a process of ongoing relationships between man and nature while addressing our ecological responsibility towards a healthy environment tomorrow.

-Graham Goddard places “Paradigm” in multiple locations that are at risk and affected by pollution, such as mountains, deserts and watersheds.
+Goddard places “Paradigm” in multiple locations that are at risk and affected by pollution, such as mountains, deserts and watersheds.
 For an "Idea Called Tomorrow" at the Skirball Museum and the California African American Museum, Goddard proposed the installation of “Paradigm” in the Ballona Creek, a toxic watershed in Culver City, California.